bigdots-io/bigdots-io-node/README.md

 ### Using Macros

 BigDots Macros are prebuilt LED Display programs that you can config via options.
-For a list of available macros, see the [macros library repo](https://github.com/bigdots-io/macro-library).
+For a list of available macros, see the [Macros repo](https://github.com/bigdots-io/macros).

 ```js
 var bigdots = new BigdotsIO({